fworks/algorithms-spring-boot/README.md

 - Java 10 (yes I know, should I wait for the 11, but it will be nice)
 - Spring Boot 2
 - String Web (using tomcat at moment, thinking about moving to undertow -[because of that](https://examples.javacodegeeks.com/enterprise-java/spring/tomcat-vs-jetty-vs-undertow-comparison-of-spring-boot-embedded-servlet-containers/))
-- Spring Cloud (eureka, etc.)
+- Spring Cloud (eureka, zuul, etc.)
 - Spring DevTool / Actuator (for speeding up the development/restart, etc)
 - Lombok (for avoiding boilerplate code)
-- Swagger-ui (for exposing the rest services in an easy/user-friendly web page)
+- Swagger-ui / OpenApi (for exposing the rest services in an easy/user-friendly web page)
 - Log4j2 (for logging)
 - jUnit (for testing)
 - Docker (generate docker image for the microservices, run the application, etc)

 To be added:
-- Oauth2 - maybe (for authentication)
+- Spring Security / Oauth2 - maybe (for authentication)

 ## Algorithms: